kiwix/kiwix-js/TESTS.md

 Unit tests are implemented, for historic reaons, with QUnit.
 When run in an automated way, these are currently run by using the browser testing framework Test_Café.

-You can manually run and debug Unit tests simply by opening `tests/index.html` in Firefox, Edge, or Chromium/Chrome through a (local) web server, such as Vite or http-server (see above).
+You can manually run and debug Unit tests simply by opening `tests/index.html` in Firefox, Edge, or Chromium/Chrome through a (local) web server, such as Vite or http-server (see
+[CONTRIBUTING](https://github.com/kiwix/kiwix-js/blob/main/CONTRIBUTING.md)).
 Use DevTools (F12) to debug and find out what is failing.
-Note that this only tests the unbundled (source) code, and so it only works in browsers that support ES6 modules.
+Note that this only tests the unbundled
+(source) code, and so it only works in browsers that support ES6 modules.
 You *cannot* use these tests in IE11 or older Firefox/Chromium.

 You can run the unit tests with npm on all your installed browsers with `npm test` in your terminal.
-Before running the tests, if you didn't already, you will need to fetch development dependencies (see "Build system and setup" above).
+Before running the tests, if you didn't already, you will need to fetch development dependencies (see "[Build system and setup](https://github.com/kiwix/kiwix-js/blob/main/CONTRIBUTING.md#build-system-and-setup)").
 If testing this way, make sure that `http-server` is not already running, because another copy is launched for these tests, and the ports may conflict.
-If running tests in parallel like this produces unexpected results (some tests might be too slow and assert before they have completed correctly), then you can run individual tests in headless mode with `npm run test-unit-firefox`, `npm run test-unit-edge`, etc. (see `package.json` for full list of scripts).
+If running tests in parallel like this produces unexpected results (some tests might be too slow and assert before they have completed correctly), then you can run individual tests in headless mode with
+`npm run test-unit-firefox`, `npm run test-unit-edge`, etc. (see `package.json` for full list of scripts).
 Note that browsers need to be available in standard locations for this to work: they won't be fetched or installed by the script.

-We currently use [Test_Café_](https://testcafe.io/) to run the unit tests in headless browsers in GitHub actions.
+We currently use [TestCafé](https://testcafe.io/) to run the unit tests in headless browsers in GitHub actions.
 If you want to run this locally, you can find out which browsers it knows about by running `npx testcafe --list-browsers` (it may take some time to discover local browsers).

 When you run `npm test`, it will run the tests visually, not headless.
 The individual browser tests (e.g. `npm run test-unit-chrome`) are run headless.
 If you want to run these